 The basic education stream is quite significant as it provides throughput for all post-school education and training streams.
-The Matric pass rate has improved over the past 25 years; from 53% in 1994 to 76.2%in 2020, however the pandemic affected everyone including matriculants in class of 2020.
-The 2020 results show a decrease of 5.1 percentage points from 81.3% in 2019 to 76.2% in 2020.
-Although there is a decrease in the pass percentage, there has been a notable increase in the number of learners that attained the National Senior Certificate.
-From table 11 it is evident that the pass rate dropped due to many factors that led to the decline in the pass percentage, which could be attributed in the main to the impact of Covid-19 on the school calendar and the restrictions on gatherings as per the disaster management regulations.
-The percentage of candidates who qualify for Bachelor studies has declined from 36,9% in 2019 to 36,4 % in 2020 and the candidates who obtained Bachelor passes increased by 24 762 from 186 058 in 2019 to 210 820 in 2020.
-The throughput rates of learners within the education system remains a challenge.
+The Matric pass rate has improved over the past 25 years; from 53% in 1994 to 76.2% 2020 and 76.4% in 2021, however the pandemic affected everyone including matriculants in class of 2020 and 2021.
+The 2021 results show a slight increase of 2% pass rate.
+There has been a notable increase in the number of learners that attained the National Senior Certificate and an increase in Bachelors passes.
+From table 11 below, it is evident that the pass rate dropped form 2020, due to many factors that led to the decline in the pass percentage, which could be attributed in the main to the impact of Covid-19 on the school calendar and the restrictions on gatherings as per the disaster management regulations.
+The percentage of candidates who qualify for Bachelor studies has increased from 36,4 % in 2020 to 36.4% in 2021 and the candidates who obtained Bachelor passes increased by 24 762 from 186 058 in 2019 to 210 820 in 2020 and to 256 031 in 2021.
+Learners who passed with a bachelor pass which is an admission requirement to university showed an improvement of 21.4% from 2020.